krh5058/RDK/README.md

 - Added function handles for linear, radial, and random.
 	- Tested all function handles
 - Added initial dot array, converted to single = 13104 bytes
 	- Need to double-check.
-It seems that â€˜DrawDotsâ€™ does not accept single class values.
+It seems that ÔDrawDotsÕ does not accept single class values.
 - According to Mathworks, the largest workspace for a 32-bit MatLab is ~3GB.
 However, we are running 64-bit OSX with 64-bit MatLab (8 GB RAM).
 According to these calculations:
 - 3 GB / 13104 Bytes = 2.4582*10^5 dot arrays
 - 2.4582*10^5 / (60 Hz * 10s) = 409.7 entire 10 second run